How to print on fabric: The right techniques for fabric printing

 Using a virtual printer offers several advantages:

-- Ability to print multiple designs at no additional cost
+• Ability to print multiple designs at no additional cost

 Perfect for polyester and poly blends, this relatively new professional reproduction process using thermal paper offers excellent results.
 We use dye sublimation printing on fabric using special thermal paper sheets at maake for all polyesters and man-made material.

-Sublimation printing with thermal paper is great for creating detailed designs and various tones on synthetic material.
+Sublimation printing with thermal transfer paper is great for creating detailed designs and various tones on synthetic material.

 Advantages of sublimation printing:

-- Sustainable, as the water-based inks don’t fade or peel, and they use no water in the process
+• Sustainable, as the water-based inks don’t fade or peel, and they use no water in the process

-- Produces excellent detail, time after time
+• Produces excellent detail, time after time

-- Great for both small and large runs
+• Great for both small and large runs

-- Prints are very bold and clear.
+• The print is very bold and clear.
 You won’t see any excess ink left on the paper

-- Prints are long-lasting and the designs don’t scratch off.
+• A print is long-lasting and the designs don’t scratch off.

 For lino printing on fabric you need a steady hand, an iron and good hand-eye coordination.
 And you can use as many or as few hues as you wish.

 Once you’ve created your design, you move it onto a lino block.
 You then ink it with the shade of ink you’ve chosen.
-When the ink has dried, you use an iron to transfer the design to the material.
+When the ink has dried, you use an iron to transfer the designs to the material.

 Lino advantages:

-- Great if you’re handy and artistic
+• Great if you’re handy and artistic

-- Make one print, or more.
+• Make one print, or more.

 When you wish to print something shiny on a fabric, you’ll use foil printing.